 What is the “Business Purpose Only” Hardship License?

-If your license is suspended, revoked or canceled, then you may still qualify for a Class E driver’s license that restricts driving to only certain purposes.
+If your license is suspended, revoked or canceled, you may still qualify for a Class E driver’s license that restricts driving for certain purposes.
+The Class E license can include either a C or D Restriction.

-• The D Restriction is the “Employment Purpose Only” license.
+• The D Restriction is the “Employment Purpose Only” license

-During those 10 days you should demand a a formal review hearing to contest the administrative suspension.
-Because the rules for the hearing are so complicated, few people are able to successfully represent themselves at the hearing.
+If your driver’s license is suspended because you were arrested for DUI, the DUI citation operates as your 10-day permit if your driver’s license was otherwise valid.
+During those ten (10) days, you should demand a formal review hearing to contest the administrative suspension.
+Because the rules for the hearing are so complicated, few people can represent themselves at the hearing successfully.

 Note: Many people who cannot afford to hire an attorney within the 10 days decide to request immediate reinstatement and waive the formal review hearing.
 This is called a “waiver review hearing” by the DMV.
+At the waiver review hearing, the hearing officer will make sure that you actually waived your right to a formal review hearing.

 You are also required to show proof that you have enrolled in DUI school (the original certificate or the online form with proof of payment).
 Other documents may be required and you must personally appear.